redibox/core/README.md

   });
 ```

-## RediBox Modules
+## RediBox Hooks

-Redibox also has plenty of add-on modules to support many of the common Redis use cases.
+Redibox also has plenty of hook modules to support many of the common Redis use cases.

  - [Cache](https://github.com/redibox/cache)
  - [Job](https://github.com/redibox/job)